nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```

-Here we can see `@doc` is Nokogiri object that stores the nodes corresponding to the HTML of a book's individual webpage
+Here we can see`doc` sets (or returns) an instance variable `@doc` which stores a Nokogiri object corresponding to the HTML of a book's individual webpage. `doc` is then used, in conjunction with `css`, in each subsequent method setting an instance variable to the appropriate value scraped from the page.
+Two methods

 ```
 class MostReadBooks::Book